 - (NEW, 8-5-2014) List effective beginning with reports as of AUGUST 2014.
 Only Brazil has a change.

 -- It will be effective for all TIC reports as of August 2014 and thereafter.

 -- This list does not include all foreign official entities; it only includes entities submitted by TIC-reporters and reviewed by Treasury and Federal Reserve Banks.

--- The changes between 2008 and 2013 are denoted with vertical bars in the left margins of the table of contents.
+-- The changes between 2008 and 2013 are denoted with vertical bars on the margins and described at the end of the PDF file.

 - Previous List, that was effective for reports as of June 2008 through November 2013.

 - The Geographic Version (PDF) (revised June 2008).